choldgraf/choldgraf.github.io/blog/2022/cloud-services-academia.md

 In short, **researchers need support in navigating this space**.
 They need organizations to understand their workflows and recommend a few specific things to use instead of exposing them to the hundreds of options out there.

-## High start-up costs and no dev-ops experience
+## High start-up costs and no DevOps experience

 Even if you _do_ find the set of services that you want, you need some way to expose these services to your collaborators or research group.
 You also need to manage this integration over time as things change, break, etc.